Strategy #3 Put an Action Plan in Place

 “How am I Doing?”

-If you ask yourself that question every week or two, you will probably stay on track.
+If you ask yourself that question every couple of weeks or every month, you will probably stay on track.
 Remember, that the journey is not a straight path and sometimes you will find yourself highly successful in pursuing your goals and other times you will be disappointed.
 Expect that and just keep moving forward.

 Your present circumstances don’t determine where you can go; they merely determine where you startNido